luzfcb/docker-devpi-nginx/README.md

 wait build a conteiner

-Next, configure user machines to pip use the devpi server:
+Next, on the users machines, configure pip to use the devpi server:

 create `pip.conf` in `$HOME/.config/pip/`